 If you aren’t required to have flood insurance, you should still consider getting it.
 According to the Illinois Department of Insurance, the average flood insurance claim payment can exceed $100,000, depending on the flood.

-Flood insurance rates were calculated using data from the NFIP as of Oct.
-31, 2024.
+Flood insurance rates were calculated using an average of state-by-state data from the NFIP as of April 30, 2025.

 Private flood insurance rates are based on nationwide data from S&P Global for 2023.
 The premiums listed are an average of what policyholders currently pay and are not standardized based on property values.